17 March 2021

 74 - 77 Queen Street, Edinburgh EH2 4NF.

-Nestled in the very heart of the city’s New Town, Mode Edinburgh combines an urban chic living space in an historic setting.
+Nestled in the very heart of the city’s New Town, Native Edinburgh combines an urban chic living space in an historic setting.
 Each of the beautifully designed apartments include among a long list of features, complimentary WiFi, air-conditioning, fully equipped kitchen, large smart TV’s as well as Hypnos beds.

 Pet-friendly options available (select units).